marcsingleton/marcsingleton.github.io/content/posts/hugo-crash-course.md

 - Hugo supports (and encourages!) this structure and has mechanisms for converting directories into pages
   - By default Hugo creates a page for any top-level directory in `content/`, so Hugo will create a page for both articles and products
   - However, for more nested directories we have to explicitly tell Hugo to do this by including an `_index.md` file directly under that directory
-  - You can see that `product-1/` and `product-2/` have these `_index.md` files, so Hugo will create pages at `www.example.org/products/product-1/` and `www.example.org/products/product-2/`, respectively
+  - You can see that `product-1/` has an hierarchical structure each with an `_index.md` file, so Hugo will create pages at `www.example.org/products/product-1/`, `www.example.org/products/product-1/benefits/`, and `www.example.org/products/product-1/features/`
   - In contrast, the `2022/` and `2023/` directories don't have these, so Hugo won't build pages at `www.example.org/articles/2022/` and `www.example.org/articles/2023`
 - However, these _index.md files are more than just for marking directories as sections
   - They can also contain content that is used for building those section pages